 Your code should work given any two Python strings (see test-substring.py for examples).
+The comparison should be case-sensitive.
 We recommend using the ord function to convert a character to its ascii value.

-Check that your code is faster than substring3.py for chr2_first_100000 and chr2a_first_100000.
+Check that your code is faster than substring3.py for chr2_first_10000 and chr2a_first_10000.

 Put your solution in substring4.py, and submit it to the class website.
 Remember to thoroughly comment your code, including an explanation of any parameters chosen for the hash function, and what you do about collisions.

-(e) (2 points)
+(e) (4 points)